I Got Hit By a Car While Walking in California: What to Do Next

 Were You a Pedestrian Hit By a Car?
 What to Do Next (7 Steps)

 The State of California takes pedestrian safety extremely seriously.
-If you’ve been injured in a pedestrian accident that was caused by driver negligence, there are specific steps to protect you both medically and financially.
+If you’ve been injured in a pedestrian accident in California that was caused by driver negligence, there are specific steps to protect you both medically and financially.

 These include seeking immediate medical care and carefully following through with your doctor’s instructions.
-In addition, address your emotional, financial and physical losses while consulting with a pedestrian accident attorney early in the process.
+In addition, address your emotional, financial, and physical losses while consulting with a pedestrian accident attorney early in the process.

 1. Consider your safety